Dingyj3178/Golang-ABAPhelper/README.md

 # Golang-ABAPhelper

-Golang-ABAPhelper is a GUI tool to helper ABAPer to beautify the column definition.
+Golang-ABAPhelper is a GUI tool to help ABAPer beautifying the column definition.

 ![](abaptool.gif)